DenisPeskoff/denispeskov.github.io/_posts/2023-5-24-bot_thoughts.md

 permalink: /bot_thoughts/
 ---

-Using 10 domain experts across science and culture, we provide an initial assessment of the coherence, conciseness, accuracy, and sourcing of two language models across 100 expert-written questions.
-While we find the results are consistently cohesive and concise, we find that they are mixed in their accuracy.
-These results raise questions of the role language models should play in general-purpose and expert knowledge seeking.
+We provide an initial assessment of the coherence, conciseness, accuracy, and sourcing of two language models across 100 expert-written questions. .

 # [Paper](https://aclanthology.org/2023.acl-short.37.pdf)